 All Hail Films in Review, around and prominent from early 1950 until print publication ended in 1997 (web presence still).
 They sold comparative lots, as never did I pace a dealer room w/o stumble-over a box of FIR’s, a dollar-to-five generally, or take ten for a discount.
 Films in Review was for its time a best there was.
 Historians w/ industry background (Cat People’s DeWitt Bodeen for instance), still-active execs, like Dore Schary, contributed thoughts and essays.
 The National Board of Review was umbrella over FIR and lent prestige, reviews for current films with career profiles, many which remain definitive source on respective subject.
 This is to preface a piece I came across in March 1954’s issue, William K. Everson on “The Films I Missed,” his reflection of when rare meant unattainable, a list of can’t-sees surpassing what-can by fretful margin, Everson at the time given largely up on titles we slip into disc trays and play pristine.
 Lesson learned (we hope): Don’t crybaby on one or few that stay elusive, not when what Everson and kin sought are close as Amazon buttons.
 The historian tells of quest made for 100 titles he most wanted to see since boyhood in England (b.
 1929) and how it took twenty-five years and counting to almost reach that goal.
 Would you go AWOL from armed service to see Sunrise?
 Everson did.
 Also snuck into a German theatre, forbidden to Occupation personnel, for sake of The Big Trail.
 Worth risking the brig?
 Who could say amidst latter-day horn of plenty.
 (Sunrise and The Big Trail both stream in High-Def and are available on Blu-Ray).

 Everson was my writing role model from when a Statesville cousin got for Christmas 1964 The Bad Guys, WKE’s survey of screen villainy from silents to Dr. No. There was wit to his words and informative besides.
 It came eventually to me seeking every book he did, whatever the topic.
-His Films in Review quest is personal, Everson “getting” movies by age six, fully grasping the art by ten when he saw Stagecoach and Of Mice and Men in theatres.
+His Films in Review quest was personal, Everson “getting” movies by age six, fully grasping the art by ten when he saw Stagecoach and Of Mice and Men in theatres.
 He wasn’t long realizing that greats had come before him, a silent era just gone when he was born, quest thus begun for films voiceless that too few cared to be reminded of.
 The wish list taken down at age eleven was sixty silents to forty early talkers, process from there mere matter of checking them off, a struggle amidst poverty of resource that was the UK of late thirties and early forties where they had much to worry over besides Bill Everson satisfying his film crave.
 Friendly showmen gave him promotional material (shades of Colonel Forehand sharing pressbooks with me) and he bought trade magazines where they surfaced.
 Everson got an industry job at age fourteen thanks to wartime manpower shortage and so found out about film societies active in the area, for which he was eventually able to book titles thanks to distribution contacts.
 First struck off the hundred list was The Blue Angel, a tall order to locate in midst of war and again thank our latter luck for having it handy, and in multiple languages.
 The Blue Angel floated long a sea of non-access.
 I had but one televised swat growing up, thankful for mere that.
 How long was wait for classics?
 As long or more than Everson had to wait, I’d guess, for certain titles at least.

 Image Restoration Courtesy of Mark Vieira/Starlight Studio